Savang Vadhana: Life

-All of her biological children died before her death, including two of her sons first in line to the throne, Vajirunhis and Mahidol.
+All of her biological children predeceased her, including two of her sons first in line to the throne, Vajirunhis and Mahidol.

-When King Prajadhipok (or Rama VII) abdicated in 1935, the son of Queen Savang Vadhana's youngest son, Prince Ananda Mahidol, acceded to the throne as King Ananda Mahidol (Rama VIII).
+When King Prajadhipok (Rama VII) abdicated in 1935, the son of Queen Savang Vadhana's youngest son, Prince Ananda Mahidol, acceded to the throne as King Ananda Mahidol (Rama VIII).
 She received the title of Queen Grandmother, having been renamed Sri Savarindira by King Prajadhipok while she was Queen Aunt.

 Queen Sri Savarindira was also the grandmother of King Bhumibol Adulyadej (Rama IX).
-Although her son, Crown Prince Maha Vajirunhis did not survive to become king she lived to see two of her grandsons become king.
+She lived long enough to see two of her grandsons become king.

 The Queen also helped establish a hospital in Si Racha District, Chonburi Province, known today as Queen Savang Vadhana Memorial Hospital, operated by the Thai Red Cross Society.

 Death

+She resided in latter years at Sa Pathum Palace, currently located behind Siam Paragon center in downtown Bangkok.
+The Queen Savang Vadhana Museum is dedicated to her which is located in the Tamnak Yai Mansion (Grand mansion) inside Sa Pathum Palace.
 She died on 17 December 1955, at the age of 93.
 Her ashes were interred in the Royal Cemetery at Wat Ratchabophit, Bangkok.
 A residence of the queen can be seen at the Bang Pa-In Royal Palace.
-She resided in latter years at Sa Pathum Palace, The Royal Private Residence, located behind Siam Paragon Shopping center in downtown Bangkok, where a museum dedicated to her is being constructed at the Tamnak Yai Mansion (Grand mansion) inside Sa Pathum Palace.
 Her state funeral was the first to be covered briefly on television by the young Television of Thailand channel.

 Queen Savang Vadhana Foundation was founded on 27 October 2005 under the aegis of Princess Maha Chakri Sirindhorn, her great-granddaughter.